Day 1/ Tokyo arrives!

 Shibuya is something like a Times Square meets Leicester Square, in Japan.
 Massive neon lights flashing Japanese letters, wide monitor-screens blaring pop songs, department stores selling branded clothes made in China and India, youths striding about accessorized and blonde-haired, girls in tall and fashionable heels.
 Gleaming buildings and cars.
 Pedestrian-thronged road crossings.
 Cafes and restaurants.
 It matches my mental image of the city.
 What I didn’t anticipate though was the apparent dearth of non-Japanese looking people.
 Most people look Japanese, speak Japanese.
 Many may well be East Asians from other parts but I’m incompetent to discern.
 (Later I learn that Japan does receive a steady stream of tourists from China and Korea.)

 We come upon a Sushi bar.
 My friend is having a craving and I decide to accompany her.
 (This is the part I fear.
 Suffice it to say raw fish will never be my prime choice.
 But I must give this a go seeing as I am actually in Japan; who visits Japan and does not try sushi, right?)
 Sushi seems to be something like The Samosa of this country, the snack Tokyo-ites have on the go as and when they get the munchies.
-The bartender speaks nought English, so we point at our choice on the menu card, which thoughtfully has pictures, as in most eateries.
+The bartender speaks nought English, so we point at our choice on the menu card, which thoughtfully has pictures, as do most eateries.
 He goes, “Hai” in an animated way to say ‘yes’.
 (Something I will continually see for the remainder of the week.)
 I am observing closely so as to enable myself to speak the same way.
 I choose the torched salmon topped with mayo, the least raw option.
-I dunk it in wasabi and another sauce to singe out the rawness.
+I dunk it in wasabi and another sauce to singe out any scaliness.
 It’s delicious.
 My friend asks for the tuna and mackerel sushi.
-I think it looks positively forbidding but she devours it in a bite.
+It looks positively forbidding but she devours it in a bite.
 I try another and decide that that will be my last.
 I then gulp down a gallon of green tea, which, as I’m looking around, is also appearing to be something of a national obsession.
 Contented, we dawdle on imbibing our surroundings.

-A little later we take the train to Roppongi.
+A little later we get on the train to Roppongi.
 The subway is packed tight, but even so it is silent and organised; the London tubes seem like Mumbai-locals in comparison.
 Roppongi is the district that western expats and some young Tokyo-ites frequent.
 There is a range of hip bars and clubs to choose from and all manner of pleasures to be had.
 I feel as though I’m in a seedy Bangkok street.
 A friend is curious to have a peek inside one of the infamous school-girl fetish bars, supposedly only for a minute.
 I can see only local men about.
 The bouncer denies him entry asserting that the venue is meant for “Japanese only”.
 He looks aggrieved but the girls in our group give a hearty, if relieved laugh.
 Of them one is his wife.

 Ultimately we wind up in a grotty bar on one of the side streets full of local youngsters.
 Patrons are huddled in groups on the tatami-matted floor around giant pots of boiling udon and meat placed at the centre.
 I’m impressed by the deftness with which these twenty-somethings are conveying meat held between chopsticks to their bowls, stirring in dark condiments and sauces.
 The din is vibrant and youthful.
 The bartender cannot understand a lick of English.
 We concur that this is a fitting place to have our first “sake”-Japanese rice wine-of the day, which we then proceed to consume in copious quantities.